 Riprap is a permanent, erosion-resistant layer made of angular stones of a specified dimension.
 Riprap is placed at the end of a pipe to dissipate flow energy and protect from scour.
-Geotextile fabric is used to help stabilize the soil.
+Geotextile fabric is sometimes used in conjunction with riprap to help stabilize the soil.